yhheho/movie/README.md

   - 500 Internal Server Error: Returned if an error occurs on the server.

 #### GET /api/users/{user_id}
-get details of an user.
+get details of a user.

 - Only signined user can access this endpoint
 - Path Parameters: